opensearch-project/documentation-website/_integrations/index.md

 ### Ingesting data

-Integrations and associated dashboards rely on data ingested into OpenSearch conforming to the supported schemas.
+Data ingested into OpenSearch must conform to the supported schemas for integrations and associated dashboards.
 Compatible data pipelines are required, such as the following:

 - [Data Prepper](https://github.com/opensearch-project/data-prepper)
 - [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector)